 keyword stuffing doesn’t improve quality score

-If you are thinking of stuffing keywords on your ads to improve your ads quality score stop because it will not work.
+If you are thinking of stuffing keywords to improve your ads quality score, stop because it will not work.

-Using more keywords on the landing pages hoping to increase quality score will not work as well.
+Using more keywords on the landing pages to increase quality scores will also not work.

-Display and search ads scores don’t affect each other
+Display and search ad scores don’t affect each other

-If you are running both display and search ads for your business marketing don’t worry about the ads competing and affecting the quality score of each other.
+If you are running display and search ads for your business marketing, don’t worry about the ads competing and affecting the quality score of each other.

 How one display ad’s quality score can’t affect the other.
-Google uses different ways to determine the score of the two groups of ads and their networks are different to affect each other.
+Google uses different ways to determine the score of the two groups of ads, and their networks are various in influencing each other.

-If you are running your ads and pause them don’t affect the quality score.
-This is because the score is determined by how your Google ads or keywords perform.
+If you are running your ads, pausing them doesn’t affect the quality score.
+This is because the score determines how your Google ads or keywords perform.

-To help Google rank your ads well and drive more traffic and conversions you have to work on ads quality score.
+You must work on your ad quality scores to help Google rank your ads well and drive more traffic and conversions.

 The above tips will guide you as you run your ads and improve their quality score so you can see more results from your Google ads.